JoshDutto/JoshDutto/README.md

 - 👋 Hi, I’m @JoshDutto
 - 👀 I’m interested in App and Game Development
-- 🌱 I’m currently learning Swift, Xcode development and game design
+- 🌱 I’m currently learning Swift, Xcode Development and Game Design
 - 💞️ I’m looking to collaborate on any projects!
 - 📫 How to reach me - Twitter @JoshDutto